+Small game license, state validation, authorization

-Small game license.
-Small game license, free state validation Dove. band-tail.
+Small game license, free state validation, authorization

 In addition to a small game license, all hunters of migratory game birds (ducks, geese, doves, coots, and snipe) are required to complete a Harvest Information Program (HIP) survey at a license dealer, and possess a state migratory bird validation as evidence of compliance with this requirement when hunting migratory game birds.
 All duck and goose hunters 16 and over must also possess a federal migratory bird stamp, signed in ink across the front.
 Federal stamps can be purchased at selected license dealers, all post offices, all National Wildlife Refuges, by calling 1-800-STAMP24, or ordered online at duckstamps.fws.gov.
-State migratory bird validations and stamps can be purchased through license dealers.
+State migratory bird validations can be purchased at license dealers.
+Stamps can be purchased at license dealers.